Ideal cotorsion theories in triangulated categories: Precovering and preenveloping ideals

+Dually, every preenveloping ideal in $\CT$ is special with respect to the class $\frakD$ of all triangles in $\CT$.

-\begin{example} For the (trivial) case $\CA=\CT$ and $\frakE=\frakD$ we have enough $\frakD$-injective and $\frakD$-projective homomorphisms, hence the above results let us to make the following remarks.
-Since every precovering ideal $\CI$ is special we obtain that $(\CI,\CI^\perp)$ is a complete ideal cotorsion pair, hence $\CI^\perp$ is a preenveloping ideal.
-For this case we obtain the property \begin{itemize} \item[$(*)$] for every $A\in\CT$ there is a triangle with $i_A\in\CI$ and $j_A\in\CI^\perp$.\end{itemize} Conversely, a pair $(\CI,\CJ)$ of ideals in $\CT$ is an ideal cotorsion pair (with respect to $\frakD$) if and only if it has the property $(*)$, where $\CI^\perp$ is replaced by $\CJ$.
+Therefore, for every precovering ideal $\CI$ we obtain that $(\CI,\CI^\perp)$ is a complete ideal cotorsion pair, hence $\CI^\perp$ is a preenveloping ideal.
+It follows that \begin{itemize} \item[$(*)$] for every $A\in\CT$ there is a triangle with $i_A\in\CI$ and $j_A\in\CI^\perp$.\end{itemize} Conversely, a pair $(\CI,\CJ)$ of ideals in $\CT$ is an ideal cotorsion pair (with respect to $\frakD$) if and only if it has the property $(*)$, where $\CI^\perp$ is replaced by $\CJ$.

-For every (co)torsion theory $(\X,\Y)$ in $\CT$, the pair is a (complete) ideal cotorsion pair with respect to the proper class $\frakD$ of all triangles in $\CT$.
-Moreover this ideal cotorsion pair is complete.
-Clearly, the pair $(\X,\Y)$ is a t-structure if and only if $\CI$ and $\CJ$ satisfy the additional conditions $\CI[1]\subseteq\CI$ and $\CJ[1]\subseteq\CJ$.
+For instance, if $(\X,\Y)$ is a (co)torsion theory in $\CT$ (in particular a t-structure), the pair is a complete ideal cotorsion pair with respect to the proper class $\frakD$ of all triangles in $\CT$.

-\end{example}
+\end{example} }